 Theft from motor vehicles

-Most offences of theft from vehicle are opportunist.
-If valuable possessions (eg, handbags, laptops, sat navs, iPods, mobile phones, cameras) are left on show inside a vehicle, it is much more likely to be targeted by thieves.
-Even items of little value, such as shopping bags and clothing, may tempt a potential thief to break into the vehicle to see whether they contain anything worth stealing.
+Most thefts from vehicles are opportunist.
+If valuable possessions (e.g. handbags, laptops, sat navs, iPods, mobile phones, cameras) are left on show inside a vehicle, it is much more likely to be targeted by thieves.
+Even items of little value, such as shopping bags, clothing and loose change, may tempt a potential thief to break into the vehicle to see whether they contain anything worth stealing.

 - When leaving your car, close all windows and lock your car.

 - Park your car in an attended car park.